MEDIA REVIEWS

 The elderly man, however, unexpectedly suffers a stroke before his family reunion and is hospitalized.
 As his family gathers at his bedside to bring their own grievances for an airing, the comatose elder experiences a series of flashbacks, hallucinations and heavily symbolic imagery linked to the secret he's kept hidden for so many years.

 Where "Under a Shipwrecked Moon" triumphs, however, is in Alli's extraordinary dream and hallucination sequences.
 Even by the high standards created by the filmmaker in his stunning recent films including the recent "Tragos" (2000) and "Hysteria" (2002), "Under a Shipwrecked Moon" takes the imagination into new and daring realms that few artists could ever aspire to conceive.
-Mixing the shaman traditions of Finland's folklore and heritage with psychedelic washes of color and daring theatrical experiments (two actors play the rivals of a raven and a hedgehog in elaborate costumes of the animals), and capping the visuals with a haunting score created and performed by his real-life collaborator Sylvi Alli (whose beautiful screen presence is used to its fullest as the shaman), the film's landscape of mists, monsters and mysteries is so artistically overwhelming that it makes "The Cremaster Cycle" look like "The Lizzie McGuire Movie."
-If the film's human drama seems like it needs a bit more oxygen, its visuals and technological brilliance has enough imagination to fuel a half-dozen movies.
+Mixing the shaman traditions of Finland's folklore and heritage with psychedelic washes of color and daring theatrical experiments (two actors play the rivals of a raven and a hedgehog in elaborate costumes of the animals), and capping the visuals with a haunting score created and performed by his real-life collaborator Sylvi Alli (whose beautiful screen presence is used to its fullest as the shaman).

 In presenting "Under a Shipwrecked Moon," Alli cites influences ranging from Cocteau, Fellini and Jodorowsky to David Lynch and Guy Maddin.
 This is actually unnecessary, as Alli's style and approach to film art is uniquely his own.
 Even if the human drama of "Under a Shipwrecked Moon" does not meet its fullest potential, the filmmaker's genius for framing challenging and provocative features cannot be denied.